Shekhe/ChoresQuest/README.md

 4. Run on a local server (e.g., XAMPP, MAMP) or deploy to a PHP server.

 ## Usage
-- Parents log in via `/admin`.
-- Kids access tasks via the main app.
+- Parent and kids access via the main app.
 - Rewards and progress update dynamically as tasks are completed.

 ## License